7RU7H/Archive/Cloud/Cloud-Hacking/Azure-Hacking.md

 }
 ```
 The Windows PowerShell Desired State Configuration comes with a set of built-in configuration resources, such as `File Resource`, `Log Resource`, and `User Resource`.

+## Destructive

+#### Untag everything

+Forcing a hard reset of subscription if they backups, but would also provide additional time as it would become difficult and unwieldy to use non-tag variables.

+#### Reassign all Log endpoints

+Create a misconfiguration where all the endpoints are logging other end points such that the data is mixed up

+## Strategies

+#### User-Defined Exfiltration Pipeline and Route to Network Insanity

+Emergency Data Exfiltration the equivlent of pulling out a heart, leaving a clockwork toy in its place and that sows up the wound and cleans up everything.

+Use User Defined Routes to configure an burst exfiltration route configuration, before a clean up task and then a reconfiguration of the entire network with User Defined Routes to force return to backup or delay the amount of time it takes that a team can interfer with the clean up bot.

+Requires calculation of time to exfiltrate data

+Two scripts, one scheduled task:
+1. Exfiltration Pipe
+	- Turn all NVAs against all traffic expect the exfiltration stream
+	- Route all traffic to each Hub
+2. Nightmare version of each target network - on-premise and off-premise.

+3. Script a configuration to entire network into user defined route that utiilizes the maximum bandwidth
+4. Have some scheduled Adminstrative task to wipe, reconfigure post exfiltration
+5.